| | |

 How to Make Turkey Brine

-1. Place the turkey (empty) into the turkey bag and into the roaster breast side up.
+1. Place the turkey (defrosted with an empty cavity) into the turkey bag and into the roaster breast side up.

 2. Slice the oranges and prep fresh herbs and ingredients.